MT4Mars/MT4U/README.md

       EQ - EQ

-    There is a list of plug-ins that you can edit to enter your favourites for each type.
+    There is a list of plug-ins that you can edit to enter your favourites for each category.

-    If an FX of the type is found in the track's chain, the LED will turn on, and pressing the button will bring the FX GUI on screen.
+    If an FX of the category is found in the track's chain, the LED will turn on, and pressing the button will bring the FX GUI on screen.
 With FocusedFXMapping enabled in CSI, your surface will map the plugin.
 The Cancel button on the MCU will unmap and close the plug-in, returning to the previous zone.

-    Selecting a different track, the LEDs will show what plug-in types are already in the track's FX chain, giving you a swift overview.
+    Selecting a different track, the LEDs will show what plug-in categories are already in the track's FX chain, giving you a swift overview.

     If the FX is not found, the first in the list will be added.
 Once added, the Alt modifier will make the Prev/Next Channel MCU buttons go forward and backwards, replacing the current FX with the next/prev on your list for each given type.

+    If you press and hold the same button, a new instance of the default FX for that category will be added, regardless of the presence of another one in the chain.

     If, on the other hand, you are inside CSI's FX Menu, the plug-in will be added but not displayed, since it's not necessary to take advantage of FocusedFXMapping.
 In this case